oracc/pcsl/README.md

 are in PC24, which is the encoding of the font used for the 2024 work on PCSL.
-In exceptional cases, flagged in the Makefiles, outputs are generated in PC25; most outputs used by the proposal are remapped into PC25 using a program named `utr' and a map file `mepc/lists/00etc/pc25.map'.
+In exceptional cases, flagged in the Makefiles, outputs are generated in PC25; most outputs used by the proposal are remapped into PC25 using a program named 'utr' and a map file 'mepc/lists/00etc/pc25.map'.
 The PCSL font is generated from the PC24 font using the same map.

 ## Dependencies